 Access and Equity Research Group

-The Access and Equity Research Group, a new research team based in the School of Planning, Public Policy and Management, studies how underrepresented populations participate in the public process.
-Associate professors Gerardo Sandoval, José Meléndez, and John Arroyo comprise the research team, which will investigate the civic engagement of underrepresented groups in Oregon, including Latino, indigenous, African American and Asian American populations.
+The Access and Equity Research Group, a research team based in the School of Planning, Public Policy and Management, studies how underrepresented populations participate in the public process.
+Associate professors Gerardo Sandoval, José Meléndez, and John Arroyo comprise the research team, which will investigate the civic engagement of underrepresented groups in Oregon, including Latino, indigenous, African American, and Asian American populations.